hjboisvert/theaterofthemind/TOTM_BRITTA_VR/Docs/totm_pc_setup.md

 The Windows user is an offline, or local, account with a name following the pattern 'qwxx' where xx is a pair of digits in the range 01 - 18.
 The password is Pizzaqwxx, again replacing xx with the number of the user.

+### NVIDIA Driver
+If PC has an Nvidia driver other than `457.51`, use the installer in `TOTM\installers`.
+Choose the option for Driver only, **without GeForce Experience**.

 ### TightVNC
+Download and install the Windows 64-bit version from [here](https://tightvnc.com/download.php).
+Typical installation with default options is fine.
-Download and install the Windows 64-bit version from [here](https://tightvnc.com/download.php) For the password, use the same as for the Windows user
+For the password, use the same as for the Windows user

 ### Oculus Client